-Antarctica is one of the least-visited places on Earth, but not for a lack of awe-inspiring experiences.
-Its abundant wildlife, history of brave explorers, striated ice towers, and polar ice cap exceed every visitor’s imagination.
+Antarctica is one of the least-visited places on Earth, but not for a lack of incredible experiences and truly striking landscapes.
+Its abundant wildlife, history of brave explorers, striated ice towers, and polar ice cap exceed every visitor’s imagination – and explain why it’s top of many travelers’ bucket lists.

 - January: One of the best places to spend the Antarctic summer is on the South Shetland Islands.
 This is when the islands buzz with activity: penguin chicks are learning to survive without their parents and winterovers (people who spend winter at the South Pole) are relishing the warmer days before the harsh season sets in.